OccupyMars2025/Computer-Networking-A-Top-Down-Approach-8th-Edition/README.md

 struction program.
 Indeed, the Wireshark [Wireshark 2020] labs associated with this text (see the introductory Wireshark lab at the end of this chapter) use exactly such a packet sniffer!

+TODO: The ability to inject packets into the
+Internet with a false source address is known as IP spoofing, and is but one of many ways in which one user can masquerade as another user.
+To solve this problem, we will need end-point authentication, that is, a mech- anism that will allow us to determine with certainty if a message originates from where we think it does.
+Once again, we encourage you to think about how this can be done for network applications and protocols as you progress through the chapters of this book.